ONSdigital/application-profile/README.md

 | 2004   | 011      | Meat of bovine animals, fresh, chilled or frozen | ...         |
 | ...    | ...      | ...                                              | ...         |

 It can be helpful to humans to include some information about the hierarchy inside the dataset, for example to make some aggregations simpler to perform.
 We recommend including a single `parent_x` column where there is a need to do so (a form of denormalisation).
 A blank entry in the parent column indicates no parent exists.

+When [using a CSVW to create an RDF data cube](#using-csvw-to-create-an-rdf-data-cube), the `parent_x` column must be suppressed by setting `"suppressOutput": "true"`.

 | period | parent_industry | industry | industry_label                                   | trade_value |
 | ------ | --------------- | -------- | ------------------------------------------------ | ----------- |